DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 “Exactly,” Lina said.
 “We pick: good camouflage or good coupling.
 Today, coupling wins.”

 Jason turned his head slowly.
-The phase jitter he’d felt before—the way RAE’s presence smeared if he moved too fast—stayed small, a ripple rather than a tear.
+The phase jitter he’d felt before - the way RAE’s presence smeared if he moved too fast - stayed small, a ripple rather than a tear.
 He matched his motion to that ripple and the ripple smiled back.

 “Bone‑buzz confirmed,” RAE said, with a dryness that made Milo snort.
 “Contact is king.”